donglinkang2021/donglinkang2021.github.io/_pages/about.md

 ---
 permalink: /
-title: "Linkang Dong (董林康)"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am an undergraduate student at Beijing Institute of Technology, majoring in Computer Science and Technology (Expected Graduation: 2025.6).

-My current research interests include Reinforcement Learning for Large Language Models (RL4LLM) and Embodied AI.
+Hi!
+I'm **Linkang Dong** (董林康), a passionate undergraduate student at the Beijing Institute of Technology, majoring in Computer Science and Technology.
+I am currently exploring the fields of Reinforcement Learning for Large Language Models (RL4LLM) and Embodied AI.

+## ✨ Recent Activities

+- I have recently written a survey on LLM Policy Gradient. [[PDF]](/files/202505-Survey-on-LLM-Policy-Gradient.pdf)
+- I make a Reinforcement Learning Notes website, based on the course [Mathmatical-Foundation-of-Reinforcement-Learning](https://www.bilibili.com/video/BV1sd4y167NS/) and the book [Reinforcement Learning An Introduction](http://incompleteideas.net/book/RLbook2020.pdf).
+[RL-Note](https://donglinkang2021.github.io/RL-Note/)

 ## 📖 Education